 The titanium coils and the quartz rods are always an excellent combination.
 They ensure speedy vaporization and almost instant cloud production.

-It took this long to get the KandyPens Ice Cream Man main attractive feature, and that is that it is a more budget-friendly device at only $50, compared to the Elite or Galaxy that would probably run you double the price.
+It took this long to get the KandyPens Ice Cream Man main attractive feature, and that is that it is a more budget-friendly device, compared to the Elite or Galaxy that would probably run you double the price.

 Treat or Trick